Electromaster232/EHBingo-Python/README.md

 > - *16 August 2016.*
 >   - The main GUI widget has been finished and callback enhancement has been performed.
+>   - Launcher added (to be removed when installation wizard is created).

 Installation
 ------------